jedevc/fyp-report/report.md

 function signature to accept a pointer to $a$ and so allow changing the value correctly.

 To lift a variable, we first recursively find all usages of that variable in each block, detecting all the ways it is accessed, recording these as "usage captures" and collecting them for later.
-These captures record the exact pattern of reference, such as if it is addressed (with the address of operator), dereferenced, or indexed into, as well as any compound of the above.
+Each of these captures record an exact pattern of reference, such as if a variable is addressed (with the address-of operator), dereferenced, or indexed into, as well as any compound of the above.
 Along with these expression types, we also define an implicit "virtual" reference, to refer to the usage of a variable as an lvalue, since it requires